Morven

 Morven is a welcome stop for travellers along the Warrego Highway, the main inland route connecting Brisbane and Sydney to outback Queensland.
 The town offers essential services including fuel, basic provisions, and rest facilities for long-distance drivers.
 The broader locality is dominated by sheep and cattle grazing across large station properties, with wool and beef production forming the backbone of the local economy.
 The landscape is typical of South West Queensland's mulga and Mitchell grass country.

-Morven falls under postcode 4468 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Warrego electorate.
+Morven falls under postcode 4468 and is governed by the Murweh Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Warrego electorate.

 Location